User Tools

 en:violmed.png

 Violent behavior, including different types of abuse and physical attacks, is a huge problem in human relationships.
 However, relying on simple persuasion or even behavioral psychotherapy can often be ineffective or overly demanding approaches.
-It will therefore be crucial to consider the potentially faster and more effective approach of medication-assisted therapy for violent behavior.
+Therefore, it is crucial to consider a potentially faster and more effective approach of medication-assisted therapy for violent behavior.

 Before considering more serious solutions, we should look into the use of common bioactive supplements or natural remedies.
 For example, tryptophan, a serotonin precursor, may be a good option.
 The recommended dosage is 500 milligrams per day.
-Although in some studies, it has been increased to 10 grams without any problems, which has had a significant effect in certain laboratory aggression tests[3].
-Multiple studies have found that omega-3 supplementation leads to a moderate reduction in aggression, and this may be due to improvements in violence inhibitor function[4][5].
+Single doses of up to 10 grams have been used in experiments, and in some cases, it significantly reduced aggression and increased generosity in people[3].
+Multiple studies have found that “omega-3” supplementation leads to a moderate reduction in aggression, and this may be due to improvements in the violence inhibitor function[4][5].
 Mixtures of herbal extracts like Kamishoyosan (also known as Jia Wei Xiao Yao San in Chinese) and Yokukansan (or even just its specific ingredient, Uncaria rhynchophylla extract; not to be confused with the more common Uncaria tomentosa), as shown in animal studies, may also have an anti-aggressive effect by affecting the serotonergic system[6][7].
 In the case of these remedies, taking them daily at the dosage recommended by the manufacturer of the particular product should be sufficient.

-Based on numerous animal experiments and limited human trials, it is believed that drugs targeting specific receptors of the serotonergic system (1A and 1B) should be very effective and selective (with no side effects and no disruption of any behaviors other than offensive aggression)[8][9].
+Based on numerous animal experiments and limited human trials, it is believed that drugs activating specific receptors (1A and 1B) of the serotonergic system should be very effective and selective (with no side effects and no disruption of any behaviors other than offensive aggression)[8][9].
 Such agents include the previously mentioned mixtures of herbal extracts.
-And among the widely available drugs with this mechanism of action are triptans, commonly used against migraine.
+Among the widely available drugs with this mechanism of action are triptans, commonly used against migraine.
 Particularly noteworthy is zolmitriptan, which was successful in reducing aggression in mice and attenuating alcohol-heightened aggression in humans (using only 5 milligrams of the medication; however, given its safety, it is possible to increase the dosage if necessary)[10][11].
 Researchers have also proposed testing triptans, specifically a 4-week course of naratriptan, on violent offenders[12].

 We should not overlook the use of classic antidepressants, selective serotonin reuptake inhibitors (SSRIs), which lead to a general increase of serotonin in the brain.
 Despite their frequent side effects, researchers have tested these drugs more than others for their anti-aggressive effect when administered to humans.
 For example, individuals with personality disorders who take fluoxetine are 4 times less likely to engage in aggressive behavior than those who do not take SSRIs[13].
-In laboratory tests, a single dose of 40 milligrams of paroxetine successfully eliminated aggression associated with primary psychopathy (the typical traits of which are callousness and lack of empathy; these traits are strongly associated with violence inhibitor dysfunction)[14].
-Finally, taking 30–40 milligrams of fluoxetine daily for 12 weeks significantly reduced the propensity for both physical and nonphysical aggression in people with alcoholism who were violent toward their spouses or significant others[15].
+A daily intake of 20–60 milligrams of fluoxetine can reduce aggressiveness to a certain extent after 4 weeks, and after 10 weeks, there are significant improvements[14].
+In laboratory tests, a single dose of 40 milligrams of paroxetine successfully eliminated aggression associated with primary psychopathy (the typical traits of which are callousness and lack of empathy; these traits are strongly associated with violence inhibitor dysfunction)[15].
+Finally, taking 30–40 milligrams of fluoxetine daily for 12 weeks significantly reduced the propensity for both physical and nonphysical aggression in people with alcoholism who were violent toward their spouses or significant others[16].

-▶ Discuss the topic "Effective treatment of violent behavior in humans"
+▶ Discuss the topic "Potentially effective treatment of violent behavior in humans"

 1) Blair, R. J. R. (1995).
 A cognitive developmental approach to morality: investigating the psychopath.
 Cognition 57, 1-29. doi:10.1016/0010-0277(95)00676-p